-“We are honored to have, once again, earned our CARF accreditation for the Job Connection program,” said Bob Rosinsky, president and CEO of Goodwill Manasota.
-“More than 1 million people have been impacted by the Job Connection program throughout North America and that program started here.
-But we’re not going to rest on our laurels – we’re always working under the assumption that tomorrow must always be better than today.
-This accreditation is just another step on our path to continued self-improvement.”
+“We are honored to have, once again, earned our CARF accreditation for the Job Connection program,” said Margie Genter, vice president of mission services for Goodwill Manasota.
+“While we are pleased to be recognized for our commitment to improving the quality of the lives of the people we serve, we are not going to rest on our laurels – this accreditation is just another step on our path to continued self-improvement.”

 CARF is an independent, nonprofit accrediting body whose mission is to promote the quality, value, and optimal outcomes of services through a consultative accreditation process that centers on enhancing the lives of the persons served.
 Founded in 1966 as the Commission on Accreditation of Rehabilitation Facilities, and now known as CARF International, the accrediting body establishes consumer-focused standards to help organizations measure and improve the quality of their programs and services.

 For more about Goodwill Manasota’s Job Connection program, go to experiencegoodwill.org.

 Photo ID: (From l-r) Goodwill Manasota vice presidents Adrian Gessen and Margie Genter, president and CEO Bob Rosinsky, and Job Connection program manager Antonia Quiros